FERRY + HOTEL

 La Bailloterie Camping: email@example.com | 01481 243636

-Car check-in closes 60 minutes before departure so make sure you reach the port in plenty of time.
+Check-in will close 1 hour before your scheduled departure time.
+Please leave plenty of time to arrive at the port for check-in.
 We recommend you plan your journey carefully in advance and also keep an eye on our sailing updates too for any changes in departure times.

 Make sure your Jersey or Guernsey entry permit is clearly displayed in the window of your caravan/motorhome/camper.